learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 heir apparent

 $ # this matches 'par' only as a whole word
-$ # in other words, not surrounded by other word characters
 $ # word character means any alphabet, digit or underscore characters
 $ printf 'par value\nheir apparent\n' | rg -w 'par'
 par value